-Instructional expenses represent 43 percent of total expenses in the 2011-12 fiscal year and comprise the vast majority of the Charter School's expenditures.
+Instructional expenses represent 44.2 percent of total expenses in the 2011-12 fiscal year and comprise the vast majority of the Charter School's expenditures.

-Capital Assets: The Charter School operates in a furnished building owned by Edison State College.
-The Charter School makes lease payments for this property.
-See Note 9 for more information.
+Capital Assets: The Charter School operates in a furnished building owned by Edison State College and does not have any capital assets to report in the financial statement that are within capitalization threshold.
+See Note 1 for more information.
+The School makes lease payments for this property.
+See Note 10 for more information.